HomiGrotas/Dorina/README.md

 # Dorina programming language
-Simple programming language with assembly interpeter and python interpeter.
+A simple programming language with assembly interpreter and a python interpreter.
 This is the final project of my assembly learning.